vinders/pandora_toolbox/README.md

 ## Development

-### Building project with Cmake
+### Building project with CMake

-This project can be opened with any IDE that can natively handle Cmake files, or can be generated with Cmake.
+This project can be open with any IDE that can natively handle CMake files, or can be generated with CMake.
 Some scripts are available to automatically generate the project for common IDEs ("_scripts" directory).
-A few options can be used to build the solution when calling Cmake (or in the CMake settings of the IDE).
+A few options can be used to build the solution when calling CMake (or in the CMake settings of the IDE).

-Using Cmake: \
+Using CMake: \
 **cmake -S [source_dir] -G [generator_name] -A [arch] -B [build_dir] -D[option_name]=[option_value]**

 Examples: